microbit-foundation/dev-docs/software/index.md

 *C/C++, while certainly compiled, is not considered a high-level language in this context*

-In order to ensure that the micro:bit online code editors could scale to support 1M deployed boards, Microsoft built an in-browser-compiler, written in TypeScript.
-This is the technology used for the following online editors:
+In order to ensure that the micro:bit online code editors could scale to support 1M deployed boards, Microsoft built [Makecode, an in-browser-compiler](makecode.microbit.org), written in TypeScript.

-* Blocks (at microbit.co.uk)
-* TouchDevelop
-* CodeKingdoms Javascript (at microbit.co.uk)
-* Blocks and Javascript as part of [pxt](http://pxt.io) (at pxt.microbit.org)

 This process is explained in full in the [In browser compiler](/software/in_browser_compiler) page, and in fantastic detail at [TouchDevelop in 208 bits](https://www.touchdevelop.com/docs/touch-develop-in-208-bits).